DA Direkt Home Insurance: Understand and Optimize Comprehensive Protection for Your Home

 The German Insurance Association (GDV) provides statistics on the development of claims in household insurance.

-You can find more information about lightning damage in household insurance from the German Insurance Association (GDV).
+Further information on lightning damage in household insurance can be found at the German Insurance Association (GDV).

-A comprehensive overview of household insurance is offered by the Wikipedia article on this topic.
+A comprehensive overview of household insurance is offered by the Wikipedia article on this subject.

-The German Weather Service (DWD) provides information about CATRaRE, a system for assessing and reporting disaster risks.
+The German Weather Service (DWD) provides information about CATRaRE, a system for evaluating and reporting disaster risks.

 The Association for the Promotion of German Fire Protection (vfdb) provides information and statistics on fire protection.